AI Content Creation vs. Manual for Social Media Agencies

 Brands with highly visual/aesthetic requirements.
 Fashion, luxury, and design-forward brands where every image is art-directed and styled: AI-generated visuals aren’t there yet for this tier of visual quality.
 Stock imagery adapted to brand templates works for most businesses, but not for brands where the visual IS the product.

-The cost comparison.
+The capacity comparison.

 Manual content creation.

-| Cost Center | Monthly Cost |
+| Cost center | Monthly cost | What your team is doing |

-| Content writers (2 FTE) | $10,000 |
+| Content writers (2 FTE) | $10,000 | Writing captions, researching topics |

-| Designer (1 FTE) | $5,000 |
+| Designer (1 FTE) | $5,000 | Graphic layout, image sourcing, resizing |

-| Scheduling tool | $200 |
+| Scheduling tool | $200 | — |

-| Design tools (Canva, Adobe) | $150 |
+| Design tools (Canva, Adobe) | $150 | — |

-| Stock imagery | $100 |
+| Stock imagery | $100 | — |

-| Total | $15,450/month |
+| Total | $15,450/month | 3 FTE on production, minimal strategic capacity |

-| Cost Center | Monthly Cost |
+| Cost center | Monthly cost | What your team is doing |

-| AI platform (Galaxy plan, up to 25 brands) | $832 |
+| AI platform (Galaxy plan, up to 25 brands) | $832 | — |

-| Content strategist (1 FTE, reviewing AI output) | $5,000 |
+| Content strategist (1 FTE, reviewing and shaping AI first drafts) | $5,000 | Strategy, voice, client relationships, refinement |

 At 40 clients.